mslinn/git-stats-scala/README.md

 [![Build Status](https://travis-ci.org/mslinn/git-stats-scala.svg?branch=master)](https://travis-ci.org/mslinn/git-stats-scala)
 [![GitHub version](https://badge.fury.io/gh/mslinn%2Fgit-stats-scala.svg)](https://badge.fury.io/gh/mslinn%2Fgit-status-scala)

-For your resume: totals and grand totals of lines added and deleted to/from your git repositories.
+For your resume: subtotals and totals of lines added and deleted to/from a filtered collection of all your git repositories.

 [Read the author's blog](http://blog.mslinn.com/blog/2017/08/07/how-much-do-you-program) to learn why this program was written.